SETI/rms-hst-pipeline/README.txt

 in your home directory.
 The assumption is encoded (get it?
 *encoded*) in pdart/add_pds_tools.py.
 I need parts of the package, but don't want to duplicate it into my repository.
-For now, either make sure you have a copy there by running
+For now, either let my setup script install it for you, or make sure you have a copy there by running

 > git clone 'https://github.com/SETI/pds-tools.git'